neuralmagic/deepsparse/examples/classification/README.md

 # Image Classification Example

-This directory holds an examples scripts and notebooks for benchmarking and serving [torchvision](https://pytorch.org/vision/stable/index.html) classification models using [DeepSparse](https://docs.neuralmagic.com/deepsparse//index.html).
+This directory holds an examples scripts and notebooks for benchmarking and serving image classification models using the [DeepSparse](https://docs.neuralmagic.com/deepsparse//index.html) inference engine.
-These examples can load pre-trained, sparsified models from [SparseZoo](https://github.com/neuralmagic/sparsezoo) or you can specify your own [ONNX](https://onnx.ai/) file.
+These examples can load pre-trained, sparsified models from [SparseZoo](https://github.com/neuralmagic/sparsezoo) or you can specify your own [ONNX](https://github.com/onnx/onnx) file.
 ## Installation
 The dependencies for this example can be installed using `pip` and the supplied `requirements.txt` file:
 ```bash